BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

 }
 ```

 Note that both expressions assume that there are no additional earnings gains for the treatment group for the first 10 years post-intervention.
-This model also disregards externality effects. **Note: Change this when added willness to pay to model**
+This model also disregards externality effects.

 #### Measures of welfare